morganmuell/brownlab-workflow-mcmctree/README.md

 ## Before the analysis
 Before you begin, you will need three files.
-1) sequence file in phylip format
+1) Sequence file in phylip format
-2) treefile #output from ML analysis
+2) Treefile #output from ML analysis
-3) control file
+3) Control file

 Your sequence file should be a concatenated matrix of all the UCEs you captured.
 This is the same sequence file you inputted into IQ-TREE for your maximum likelihood analysis.